Skip to content

 - For non-domain machines, manual Kerberos config is required

-Use Native GSS if:
+Use OS native GSS if:

-• The vScope server is domain-joined
+• Your vScope server is domain-joined

 • You want to use the account’s existing Kerberos tickets